 The aim of this workshop is to connect people from academia and industry to discuss about theory, technology and applications and exchange ideas to move efficiently forward in the engineering and development in the exciting area of quantum technology and optimization problems in networked systems.

 Submission info for manuscripts:

 Original and unpublished regular papers are solicited from the above-mentioned areas.
 Regular papers have a length of up to 12 pages.
-All manuscripts will be peer reviewed and published in the workshop proceedings.
+All manuscripts will be peer reviewed and - after presentation - be published as workshop proceedings in the series “Lecture Notes in Computer Science” (LNCS) of Springer-Verlag.
 Templates for the manuscripts can be downloaded from: https://www.springer.com/de/it-informatik/lncs

 The formatted manuscript should be electronically submitted as pdf via EDAS: https://edas.info/N25448

 Bringing together the community in the area of networking and distributed systems is a main goal of NetSys 2019.
 A number of events are planned: hot topics in networking, industry session, separate workshops, tutorials, posters and demos, PhD forum.